..

 The Features Model is useful for determining:

-FEATURES/ATTRIBUTES - Model 4 encourages you determine what Features and/or Attributes your Chunk has.
+FEATURES/ATTRIBUTES - Model 4 encourages you determine what Features and/or Attributes (or emotions) your Chunk has.
 E.g. A Mobile Phone may have the Feature of a "Touch Screen".

 BENEFIT/OBJECTION - Model 4 encourages you determine what Benefits or Objections that Feature/Attribute may produce.
 E.g. A "Touch Screen" on a Mobile Phone has the benefit of "Smaller Size" but an objection of "Increases selecting wrong characters"